H-7349

 Rhode Island H 7349 — An Act Relating to Behavioral Healthcare, Developmental Disabilities and Hospitals — Oversight of Artificial Intelligence Technology in Mental Health Care Act

 Regulates the use of artificial intelligence by licensed mental health professionals in Rhode Island.
-Licensed professionals may use AI only for administrative and supplementary support tasks, not for therapeutic communication, independent therapeutic decisions, generating treatment plans, or detecting emotions or mental states.
-Before using AI to record or transcribe a therapeutic session, the professional must obtain written informed consent from the patient or their legal representative.
+Licensed professionals may use AI only for administrative and supplementary support tasks, and must maintain full responsibility for all AI interactions, outputs, and data use.
+AI is categorically prohibited from making independent therapeutic decisions, directly interacting with clients in therapeutic communication, generating treatment plans, or detecting emotions or mental states.
+Before using AI to record or transcribe therapeutic sessions, licensed professionals must obtain written informed consent.
 No person or entity may offer therapy or psychotherapy services through AI unless conducted by a licensed professional.
-The bill is enforced by the Director of the Department of Health, who has investigative authority; confidentiality violations are subject to penalties under existing health information confidentiality law.
-Religious counseling, peer support, and self-help materials are exempt.
+The Director of the Department of Health has investigative enforcement authority.
+The chapter does not apply to religious counseling, peer support, or self-help materials.

 Summary

 Regulates the use of artificial intelligence by licensed mental health professionals in Rhode Island.
-Licensed professionals may use AI only for administrative and supplementary support tasks, not for therapeutic communication, independent therapeutic decisions, generating treatment plans, or detecting emotions or mental states.
-Before using AI to record or transcribe a therapeutic session, the professional must obtain written informed consent from the patient or their legal representative.
+Licensed professionals may use AI only for administrative and supplementary support tasks, and must maintain full responsibility for all AI interactions, outputs, and data use.
+AI is categorically prohibited from making independent therapeutic decisions, directly interacting with clients in therapeutic communication, generating treatment plans, or detecting emotions or mental states.
+Before using AI to record or transcribe therapeutic sessions, licensed professionals must obtain written informed consent.
 No person or entity may offer therapy or psychotherapy services through AI unless conducted by a licensed professional.
-The bill is enforced by the Director of the Department of Health, who has investigative authority; confidentiality violations are subject to penalties under existing health information confidentiality law.
-Religious counseling, peer support, and self-help materials are exempt.
+The Director of the Department of Health has investigative enforcement authority.
+The chapter does not apply to religious counseling, peer support, or self-help materials.

 Enforcement & Penalties